Mission and Values

 Mission Statement

-Oberlin educates students for lives of intellectual, musical, and creative exploration, sustained inquiry and innovation, and leadership.
-We prepare graduates with the knowledge, skills, and perspectives essential to confront complex issues and to create positive change in the world.
+Oberlin College and Conservatory educates students for lives of intellectual, musical and artistic rigor and breadth, sustained inquiry, creativity and innovation, and leadership.
+Oberlin aims to prepare graduates with the knowledge, skills, and perspectives essential to confront complex issues and to create change and value in the world.

 Oberlin is committed to educational access and opportunity.
-We offer a diverse and inclusive residential learning environment that encourages a free and respectful exchange of ideas, and we share an enduring commitment to a sustainable and just society.
+It seeks to offer a diverse and inclusive residential learning environment encouraging a free and respectful exchange of ideas and shares an enduring commitment to a sustainable and just society.

 Our Commitments